KwameTaylor/bachelorette-predictor/README.md

 * Utilize clustering in feature engineering
 * Deploy predictor as a software product
 * Tune the hyperparameters of my Random Forest Regressor and use Grid-Search
+* Use my best model to predict on the current season of The Bachelorette
 </details>

 ---